Fargle/hull_tactical/README.md

 python3 model.py --train --parameters params.json
 * you can mess with the params.json file and see if anything better works for you.
-* If you want to use different data you can specify with the --data <file path> command. python3 model.py --train --data <path to data>
+* If you want to use different data you can specify with the --data <file path> command. python3 model.py --train --data "path to data"
-* After training, the model is written to a file model.pth.
+* After training, the model is written to a file "model name".pth where "model name" can be given by the --name argument.
 * To load a pretrained model
 python3 model.py --load